55tumbl/BLCMods/Borderlands 2 mods/55tumbl/NT-AreaScaling/README.md

 Unlike the "Level 1 UHVM" mod, the areas/missions will not always be systematically at your level (but often close enough).
 But it does not change anything else about the balance in Normal mode and TVHM.

 *Note: the system has been tested, and seems to be working fine.
-However, I can't possibly check everything, since this kind of testing takes a lot of time.
-So let me know if you notice something weird, or undesirable side-effects.*
+However, I haven't tested the mod very extensively, and I can't possibly check everything, since this kind of testing takes a lot of time.
+So let me know if you notice something weird, or if there are undesirable side-effects.*

 # Compatibility